sapegin/sapegin.me/src/content/blog/react-native-components.md

 **Write platform-specific code on the lowest possible level.**

 Improve your primitive components, so you don’t have to write custom styles and split code too much.

-And [let me know](https://twitter.com/iamsapegin) if you have any better ideas!